Lipedema IQ

 Frequently asked questions

 Is lipedema hereditary?
 Yes — lipedema runs in families.
-Between 50% and 70% of people with lipedema report a first-degree female relative (mother, sister, daughter) with similar symptoms.
+Between 50% and 70% of people with lipedema report a first-degree female relative (mother, sister, daughter) with similar symptoms (Fat Disorders Research Society, 2019).
 It is most commonly described as having an autosomal dominant inheritance pattern with sex-limited expression, meaning the condition primarily manifests in females even when the gene variant can be inherited from or through males.

 What genes cause lipedema?
 No single "lipedema gene" has been conclusively identified.
 Research has focused on genes involved in lymphatic vessel development (VEGFR3, VEGFC) and connective tissue structure (FBN1, FBN2), among others.
 As of now, there is no validated genetic test for lipedema — genetic diagnosis remains a research question rather than a clinical tool.